 We derive a significant portion of our revenue from clients in the health care industry.
 As a result, our financial condition and results of operations could be adversely affected by conditions affecting the health care industry generally and hospitals and health systems particularly.
 The health care industry is highly regulated and is subject to changing political, legislative, regulatory and other influences.
-Existing and new federal and state laws and regulations affecting the healthcare industry could create unexpected liabilities for us, could cause us or our clients to incur additional costs and could restrict our or our clients' operations.
+Existing and new federal and state laws and regulations affecting the health care industry could create unexpected liabilities for us, could cause us or our clients to incur additional costs and could restrict our or our clients' operations.
 Many healthcare laws are complex and their application to us, our clients, or the specific services and relationships we have with our clients are not always clear.
-In addition, federal and state legislatures have periodically considered programs to reform or amend the U.S. health care system at both the federal and state level, such as the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010.
+In addition, federal and state legislatures have periodically considered programs to reform or amend the U.S. health care and Education Reconciliation Act of 2010.
 Due to the significant implementation issues arising under these laws, it is unclear what long-term effects they will have on the health care industry and in turn on our business, financial condition, and results of operations.
 Our failure to accurately anticipate the application of these laws and regulations, or our failure to comply with such laws and regulations, could create liability for us, result in adverse publicity and negatively affect our business.